ocaml-multicore/domain-local-await/README.md

 propagation of exception backtraces should be implemented.
-It could also be useful to have a scheduler independent mechanism to get a unique id corresponding to the current fiber, systhread, or domain and store that in the lazy state to be able to given an error in case of recursive forcing.
+It could also be useful to have a scheduler independent mechanism to get a unique id corresponding to the current fiber, systhread, or domain and store that in the lazy state to be able to give an error in case of recursive forcing.

 ## Example: Awaitable atomic locations